mgcizzu/oligo-designer-toolsuite/docs/source/_pipelines/seqfishplus_probe_designer.rst

 The output is stored in two separate files:

 - ``seqfish_plus_probes_order.yml``: contains for each probe the sequences of the seqfish+ probe and the readout probes
-- ``seqfish_plus_probes.yml``: contains a detailed description for each probe, including the sequences of each part of the probe and probe specific attributes.
+- ``seqfish_plus_probes.yml``: contains a detailed description for each probe, including the sequences of each part of the probe and probe specific properties.

 All default parameters can be found in the `seqfish_plus_probe_designer.yaml <https://github.com/HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/blob/main/data/configs/seqfish_plus_probe_designer.yaml>`__ config file provided along the repository.